 1. Get your tree from a local tree farm.

 If you don't have a Christmas tree yet (no judgment here), never fear.
 There are plenty of area farms waiting for you to pay them a visit.
-There's Papa Santa’s Christmas Tree Farm in Benton, Geisler’s Holiday Forest Christmas Tree Farm in Jacksonville and Motley’s Christmas Tree Farm in Little Rock.
+There's Geisler’s Holiday Forest Christmas Tree Farm in Jacksonville, Motley’s Christmas Tree Farm in Little Rock, Schilling's Family Christmas Tree Farm in Lonoke and more.
 Pack up the family, throw on a few more layers and check out the details here.

 2. Sip hot chocolate at Loblolly Creamery.